mukeshthawani/polls_app/README.md

-This is my first web-app in Django, which I made when I was learning Django through official Django tutorials.
+This is my first web-app in Django, which I made when I was learning Django.

 This is polls app, where you can vote on any question, you can add your own questions and choices and you can take a look at results of vote on any questions.